Thisarahetz/Thisarahetz/README.md

 - 🌱 I’m currently learning SLIIT
-- 👯 I’m looking to collaborate on front-end program
-- 🤔 I’m looking for help with community projects
-- 💬 Ask me about anything
 - 📫 How to contact me: avatarhetz@gmail.com
-- 😄 Pronouns: bro
 - ⚡ Fun fact: My life is paused on Sunday night.